 1.INTRODUCTION

 The small ruminants are playing a pivotal role in the rural economy of India (Chadda et al., 2025).
 Gastrointestinal nematodiasis has been a major threat to the sheep and goat industry.
 The anthelmintic resistance poses a significant economic loss to the sheep industry, due to the increased parasitic burden leads to poor growth rates, delayed maturity, decreased reproductive performance and wool production, anaemia, diarrhoea, and death.
-The nematode parasites of sheep viz., Trichostrongyles sp., Haemonchus contortus, and Telodorsagia circumcincta, have been reported to have developed benzimidazole resistance by single nucleotide polymorphism (SNP).
+The nematode parasites of sheep, viz., Trichostrongylus spp., Haemonchus contortus, and Telodorsagia circumcincta, have been reported to have developed benzimidazole resistance by single nucleotide polymorphism (SNP).
 The anthelmintics have been used indiscriminately under intensive sheep farming systems, which resulted in anthelmintic resistance.
 The development of anthelmintic resistance leads to the search for new compounds to control helminthiasis in sheep.
-The sustainable and eco-friendly approaches viz., targeted selective therapy, biological control, and use of phytomedicines, have been recommended worldwide in the recent past (Edith et al., 2018).
-Reports documented the usage of many plant materials for treating animal diseases, especially against the gastrointestinal parasites of ruminants viz., Pithecellobium dulce, Momordica charantia, Carica papaya, Melia azedarach, Azadirachta indica, Moringa olifera, Vitex negundo and Oyster mushrooms (Rastogi et al., 2009; Edith et al., 2022; Edith et al., 2023; Khan et al., 2024; Pannu and Kumari, 2025)
+The sustainable and eco-friendly approaches, viz., targeted selective therapy, biological control, and use of phytomedicines, have been recommended worldwide in the recent past (Edith et al., 2018).
+Reports documented the usage of many plant materials for treating animal diseases, especially against the gastrointestinal parasites of ruminants, viz., Pithecellobium dulce, Momordica charantia, Carica papaya, Melia azedarach, Azadirachta indica, Moringa olifera, Vitex negundo, and Oyster mushrooms (Rastogi et al., 2009; Edith et al., 2022; Edith et al., 2023; Khan et al., 2024; Pannu and Kumari, 2025).

 Vitex negundo (Nochi, Tamil; Nirkundi, Hindi; Five-leaved chaste tree, English) is a large aromatic shrub, sometimes a small slender tree, found throughout the greater parts of India.
-Traditionally, leaves are reported to possess a tranquillising effect, insecticidal properties and are laid over grain to ward off insects (Venkateshwaralu, 2012; Ladda and Magdum, 2012; Khan et al., 2021).
-The leaves of V. negundo are reported to be rich in terpenoids, flavonoids, iridoids and glycosides (Venkatesswaralu, 2012; Khan et al., 2021).
-The literature study revealed a gap in knowledge on the effect of phytomedicine in benzimidazole-resistant nematodes of sheep.
+Traditionally, leaves are reported to possess a tranquillising effect, insecticidal properties, and are laid over grain to ward off insects (Venkateshwaralu (check spelling), 2012; Ladda and Magdum, 2012; Khan et al., 2021).
+The leaves of V. negundo are reported to be rich in terpenoids, flavonoids, iridoids, and glycosides (Venkatesswaralu (check spelling), 2012; Khan et al., 2021).
+The literature study revealed a gap in knowledge on the effect of phytomedicine on benzimidazole-resistant nematodes of sheep.
 This paper reports the anthelmintic potential of the aqueous extract of Vitex negundo leaves for combating benzimidazole-resistant nematodes of sheep in Tamil Nadu.

 2. MATERIALS AND METHODS